ispyb/py-ispyb/CONTRIBUTING.md

 -   In the description describe the bug:
     -   Conditions when the bug appears;
     -   How it can be reproduced;
-    -   Possible cause of the bug and source code where it occures;
+    -   Possible cause of the bug and source code where it occurs;
-    -   If possible add error log.
+    -   If possible add an error log.
 -   Assign the `bug` label to the issue.

-### Submiting code to the repository
+### Submitting code to the repository

-In order to submit code to the repository, please follow these steps:
+To submit code to the repository, please follow these steps:

 1. All code contribution has to be done from an issue.
-If there is no existing issue for the submission you wish to make, start by [creating a new one](https://github.com/ispyb/py-ispyb/issues/new), and describe what should be done for it to be considered as fullfiled;
+If there is no existing issue for the submission you wish to make, start by [creating a new one](https://github.com/ispyb/py-ispyb/issues/new), and describe what should be done for it to be considered as fulfilled;

 2. Once you have identified your contribution issue, [assign it to yourself](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users) so that everyone can keep track of what is in progress;